 But many people either don't feel comfortable with or don't want to hassle with liquid fueled stoves.
 In particular, many people are intimidated by having to prime a liquid fueled stove.
 Are there any options for canister gas in temperatures lower than my rough planning number of 20°F/-7°C?
 Well, if you want to use canister gas, you might want to bring a stove that can handle liquid feed gas, a remote canister stove with the canister inverted in other words.
 See my article, Stoves for Cold Weather II, for more information on liquid feed gas.
 With liquid feed gas stoves, one can use gas in colder temperatures, something on the order of 20 Fahrenheit/11 Celsius degrees colder than upright canister stoves – if you use your head and follow the basics of cold weather gas stove operation.
 My rough planning number for upright canister stoves is 20°F/-7°C and inverted canisters stoves have roughly a 20 Fahrenheit/11 Celsius degree advantage over upright stoves, therefore I use 0°F/-18°C as the rough planning number for inverted canister stoves.

 Note that even with liquid feed gas, one still needs to have some pressure in the canister to drive the process.
-The amount of pressure needed is less than is required with an upright canister stove, but you still need pressure.
 Therefore you must keep the canister "warm" relative to the outside environment.
 Placing the canister in water is a safe way to keep the canister warm.
 Water freezes at 32°F/0°C, so, as long as the water is liquid, your canister will be warmer than 32°F/0°C. Keeping the canister above 32°F/0°C should give you more than enough canister pressure to run your stove.

 The planning numbers I suggest are guidelines for reducing risk; there are no guarantees in the back country.
 The planning numbers I suggest are temperatures in which you should be able to keep your fuel sufficiently warm to operate a canister gas stove.
 Keeping the canister warm requires intervention on your part.
 Note however that "stuff happens."
-If temperatures drop, if winds pick up, or if it starts to snow heavily, you may not be able to keep your fuel warm.
-You must be prepared to handle these and any other unexpected changes that may occur.
+If temperatures drop, if winds pick up, or if you are exhausted or injured, you may not be able to keep your fuel warm.
+You must be prepared to handle these and any other unexpected changes or emergencies that may occur.
 These planning numbers cannot be used alone.
 You must engage in proper planning, bring the proper equipment, and you must know and use the basics of cold weather canister operation.
-You must also be prepared for emergencies and unexpected changes in conditions.

 Appendix – The "Long" Answer